port-labs/port-docs/docs/setup-your-port/setup-catalog/relations.md

 ![Graph Package Microservice Create Relation Marked](../../../static/img/setup-your-port/self-service-portal/relations/graphPackageMicroserviceCreateRelationMarked.png)

-After clicking the button an editor window will open with a format similar to the one we explained in the [Understanding The Structure Of a Relation](#understanding-the-structure-of-a-relation) section, paste in the following content to create the `Package-Deployment` relation:
+After clicking the button an editor window will open with a format similar to the one we explained in the [Understanding the structure of a relation](#understanding-the-structure-of-a-relation) section, paste in the following content to create the `Package-Deployment` relation:

 ```json
 {